Southampton (village), New York

-Southampton is a village in the Town of Southampton in Suffolk County, on the South Fork of Long Island, in New York, United States.
-The population was 3,109 at the 2010 census.
+Southampton is an incorporated village in the Town of Southampton in Suffolk County, on the South Fork of Long Island, in New York, United States.
+The population was 4,550 at the 2020 census, an increase of 46.3% from the 2010 census a decade earlier.

 The Incorporated Village of Southampton serves as the Town Seat of the Town of Southampton, and is the oldest and largest of communities in the summer colony known as The Hamptons.

 History

 Southampton, settled in 1640 and incorporated as a village in 1894, historically began with a small group of English settlers who set sail from Lynn, Massachusetts, and landed on June 12, 1640, at what is now known as Conscience Point.
 It is the oldest English settlement in the state of New York and is named after the English Earl of Southampton.

 The Shinnecock tribe welcomed the arrival of the white settlers in 1640 and not only gave them land to live on, "Olde Towne", but also shared with the settlers their knowledge of planting corn and fertilizing it with fish, growing crops, digging clams and scallops from nearby bays and trapping game.
 During the 18th and 19th centuries, fishing, farming (especially potatoes and the local sweet corn) and duck raising were the predominant industries.

 The early settlers, with the help of a resident Shinnecock Indian guide, were led over an old woodland trail that is now North Sea Road to an ideal spot for their first settlement.
 There, at the head of what today is Old Town Pond, they constructed their first homes.
 The Shinnecock Reservation, established in 1701, is one of the oldest Native American reservations in the United States.

 A property called the Halsey House was a homestead by pioneer Thomas Halsey in 1640.
 A rare "first period" house was built in 1660 when Main Street, in the pioneer hamlet of Southampton, was first laid out.
 Its owner, Thomas Halsey, was one of the original families who bought property from the Shinnecocks in 1640.
 It is one of the oldest English-type frame houses in the state.